 I am thrilled to work for Bluford USD #318!
 My wife Jessica, our four children, (Lyla 9, Beau 8, Mack 4, & Dewy 2) and I reside in the northwest corner of the district.
 I thoroughly enjoy leading the district and creating wonderful learning opportunities for students at Bluford USD #318.

 As Superintendent for the Bluford School District, I am committed to the following:

 - Kids- I am committed to creating a learning environment which strives to meet the needs of each of our children.

 - Be visible- Please by all means if you see me out, stop and introduce yourself.
 I have thoroughly enjoyed becoming a part of the Bluford community.
 If something is on your mind, feel free to seek me out or set up an appointment.
 I will do my best to assist you or point you in the right direction.

 - Continue to grow and learn- As an educational leader, I feel it is vitally important to model lifelong learning.
-I read often in an attempt to continue to improve myself and I recently finished my Doctoral Degree through Western Illinois University.
+I read often in an attempt to continue to improve myself and I finished my Doctoral Degree through Western Illinois University last February.
 My dissertation topic was the new Evidence Based Funding Model for Illinois schools.

 - Serve students, staff, and the community- Service is an important piece of leadership.
 I am committed to the students, staff, and Bluford community.
 I am a member of the Bluford Ruritan Club as well as a board member for Junior Achievement of Jefferson County.
 I also serve as a board member for the Jefferson County Chamber of Commerce and I am the Vice President of the Educational Clearinghouse for the Chamber.
 All of which work toward serving students and the community.